ilshad/generations/README.md

 # generations

-A Clojure library designed to support simple database migrations for Datomic.
+A Clojure library designed to support simple database schema migrations for Datomic.

 ## Installation